-Incidence and Mortality: Each year more than 53,070 people in the United States will be diagnosed with pancreatic cancer, and more than 41,780 will die.
-Worldwide, more than 337,000 people will be diagnosed, and more than 330,000 will die of the disease.
 The incidence of pancreatic cancer is rising, and some reports project that the number of new pancreatic cancer cases and pancreatic cancer deaths will more than double by 2030.
+Pancreatic ductal adenocarcinoma (PDA) accounts for more than 90% of pancreatic cancer cases.

-Detection/Diagnosis: Pancreatic cancer is very difficult to detect or to diagnose at early stages of disease.
-It often develops without early symptoms, there is no widely used method for early detection, and, although some risk factors have been identified (such as tobacco use, family history of pancreatic cancer, and a personal history of pancreatitis, diabetes, or obesity), few patients diagnosed with pancreatic cancer have identifiable risk factors.
+Pancreatic cancer is very difficult to detect or to diagnose at early stages of disease.
+It often develops without early symptoms, there is no widely used method for early detection, and although some risk factors have been identified (such as tobacco use, family history of pancreatic cancer, and a personal history of pancreatitis, diabetes, or obesity), few patients diagnosed with pancreatic cancer have identifiable risk factors.